contributor860/serpapi-php/README.md

 ## Conclusion

 SerpApi supports all the major search engines.
-Google has the more advanced support with all the major services available: Images, News, Shopping and more...
+Google has more advanced support, with all the major services available: Images, News, Shopping, and more...

 [The full documentation is available here.](https://serpapi.com/search-api)